Overview

 Healthcare providers, upon understanding the genetic mutation causing a healthy cell to transform into a cancer cell, pinpoint specific components of cancer cells for targeted treatment.
 These targets may exist on the surface of cancer cells or within their interior.
 There are two primary types of targeted therapies commonly employed:

-• Monoclonal antibodies: These are artificially produced versions of natural antibodies found in the immune system.
+- Monoclonal antibodies: These are artificially produced versions of natural antibodies found in the immune system.
 Antibodies are proteins that actively seek out foreign proteins (antigens) in the body, such as those from infections or cancer cells, to neutralize them.
 Monoclonal antibodies are designed to target cancer cells in various ways, aiming to eliminate them.

-• Small-molecule drugs: These medications are designed to bind to specific targets present on cancer cells, thereby impeding their growth or inducing cell death.
+- Small-molecule drugs: These medications are designed to bind to specific targets present on cancer cells, thereby impeding their growth or inducing cell death.

 Cancer cells require a number of factors for survival.
 In order to prevent cancer cells from expanding, growing, and surviving, some targeted therapies are as follows:

-• Angiogenesis inhibitors: Cancer cells have blood vessels, just like all other organs and tissues, which they need on for nourishment and oxygen to survive.
+- Angiogenesis inhibitors: Cancer cells have blood vessels, just like all other organs and tissues, which they need for nourishment and oxygen to survive.
 Cancer cells release chemicals that encourage the growth of new blood vessels in order to ensure that they receive enough oxygen and nutrients.
 Angiogenesis inhibitors obstruct these signals, as well as the survival of cancer cells.

-• Proteasome inhibitors: Proteasomes are the target of this targeted therapy.
+- Proteasome inhibitors: Proteasomes are the target of this targeted therapy.
 These enzymes break down the proteins found in cancerous cells.

-• Blood cancer: leukemia, lymphoma, and multiple myeloma.
+- Blood cancer: Leukemia, lymphoma, and multiple myeloma.

-• Bone or soft tissue cancer: Soft tissue sarcoma.
+- Bone and soft tissue cancer:

-• Urinary system cancer: Bladder cancer, kidney cancer and prostate cancer.
+- Urinary system cancer: Bladder cancer, kidney cancer, and prostate cancer.

 Before the procedure